Koshari Recipe: Egyptian comfort bowl of lentils, rice, chickpeas, with a special tomato sauce and savory crispy onions on top! SKIP TO RECIPE

 Make the Tomato Sauce.

-- In a saucepan, heat 1 tablespoon cooking oil.
+- In a saucepan, heat 1 tbsp cooking oil.
 Add the grated onion, cook on medium-high until the onion turns a translucent gold (do not brown).
 Now add the garlic, coriander, and red pepper flakes, if using, and saute briefly until fragrant (30-45 seconds more).

 - Stir in tomato sauce and pinch of salt.
 Bring to a simmer and cook until the sauce thickens (15 minutes or so).